 Population served: All families in Winona Area Schools, birth to school age

 Goals of services: Support parents as the primary and first teacher of their children.
-To build community and connect families to the community they are raising child(ren).
-To ensure their childs first school setting is structured and supportive.
+To build community and connect families to the community they are raising children in.
+To provide a structured, supportive setting for children to have their first school experience with.

-Reasons for referral: No referral needed, all families have equal access.
+Reasons for referral: No referral needed, families can equally access.
 Referrals from providers have priority

 Specialty: Age appropriate early childhood interaction, parent education and support, home visiting, community building

-Payment/billing: Sliding Fee Scale – no one is turned away due to ability to pay
+Payment/billing: Sliding Fee Scale – no one is turned away due to income

 Who can refer: Anyone